 To configure reverse DNS for a subnet, you must first create a new reverse zone:

-- Enter the domain name for the reverse zone as follows:
+- Enter the Domain Name for the reverse zone after considering the following:

 - Click Save Zone.

 - From the Zones list, click the name of the reverse zone you just created to view all associated records.
 If you do not see the new zone, ensure the Reverse checkbox is ticked.

 - Scroll to the bottom of the page, and click Add Record on the bottom left side.

 - Under Record Type, select PTR (pointer) from the drop-down menu.

 - In the name field, enter the final octet of the IP address for your resource/server or leave this blank for a root-level record.

 - In the Answers section, add the fully qualified domain name of your resource/server.

 - Click Add Answer.